 Visit the FAA's find an Aviation Medical Examiner (AME) for a listing of AMEs by state and city.
 Call (800) 874-5346 if you have questions.

-Getting a student pilot certificate is one of the first steps toward earning a sport pilot or private pilot certificate.
+Getting a student pilot certificate is one of the first steps toward becoming a private pilot.
 This certificate must be obtained before you are allowed to fly solo.

 You must be at least 16 years of age and be able to read, speak, and understand English to receive a student pilot certificate.
 To apply, you will meet in person with a Flight Instructor, FAA inspector at a local Flight Standards District Office, designated pilot examiner, or airman certificate representative from an approved Part 141 flight school.
 An application will be processed and sent to the FAA and TSA for review.
 Upon approval, your student pilot certificate will be mailed.